swirlai/swirl-search/docs/User-Guide.md

 ## Query Templating

-Most SearchProviders require a `query_template``.
-This is usually bound to query_mappings during the federation process.
-For example, here is the template for the MongoDB movie table:
+Most SearchProviders require a `query_template`.
+This is usually bound to `query_mappings` during the federation process.
+For example, here is the original `query_template` for the MongoDB movie SearchProvider:

 ```
     "query_template": "{'$text': {'$search': '{query_string}'}}",